 Signage/paper pick up > Last minute printing pick ups are a pretty regular occurrence

-Pack Coolers & Day of Snacks > Don't let your day dampen due to hanger or thirst.
-Include plenty of water, especially if you are adding in party essentials like alcohol.
+Pack Coolers & Day of Snacks > Don't let your day dampen due to 'hanger' or thirst.
+Pack plenty of water, especially if you are celebrating pre-reception with alcohol.
+It's a long day!

-Organize your Day of Wedding Items (BDE couples, see our "Wedding Checklist" under the "Tools" folder in your main wedding folder)
+Organize your Day of Wedding Items (BDE couples, see our "Wedding Checklist" under the "Tools" folder)

 Ceremony Drop > Programs & ceremony items like unity candle to ceremony venue (if allowed)